Privacy policy

 STORAGE OF PERSONAL DATA

-RIGHTS ACCORDING TO THE DATA PROTECTION REGULATION
+RIGHTS ACCORDING TO THE GENERAL DATA PROTECTION REGULATION

 - Right to rectification (Article 16 GDPR)